devfrankkim/JohnsHopkinsU-course/README.md

 ## Anchor tags

+- Internal linking to other pages in the site
+- External linking to other web pages
+- target="_blank" opens up for a separate tab
+- Linking to sections of a document

   "name vs id"
   - The document tree will look for "id" first and then find "name"
  ```
     <a href="#section3">three</a>